babelouest/taliesin/docs/API.md

 - `next`: Return the next media information, for webradio only
 - `list`: Return the list of all media available in this stream
 - `append_list`: Append a list of media in the current stream media list, parameter format is [{data_source: string, path: string, recursive: boolean},{category: string, category_value: string, sub_category: string, sub_category_value: string}]
+- `has_media`: Return a list of media that matches the specified pattern, parameter format is {offset: number, limit: number, media: [{data_source: string, path: string, recursive: boolean},{data_source: string, category: string, category_value: string, subcategory: string, subcategory_value: string}]}
-- `remove_list`: Remove a media in the current stream media list, parameter format is {index: integer}
+- `remove_media`: Remove media in the current stream media list, parameter format is {index: integer} or {media: [{data_source: string, path: string, recursive: boolean},{data_source: string, category: string, category_value: string, subcategory: string, subcategory_value: string}]}
 - `move`: Move a media in the stream list to a different index, parameter format is {index: integer, target: integer}
 - `attach_playlist`: Attach the stream to a stored playlist, parameter format is {name: string}
 - `reload`: Reload the stream media list with the attached stored playlist if one is specified